natesilva/p-ratelimit/README.md

 > Makes sure you don’t call rate-limited APIs too quickly.

+This is an easy-to-use utility for calling rate-limited APIs.
+It will prevent you from exceeding rate limits by queueing requests that would go over your rate limit quota.

-This works with any API function that returns a Promise.
-If your API uses callbacks instead of Promises, you could [promisify](https://nodejs.org/api/util.html#util_util_promisify_original) it.
+It works with any API function that returns a Promise.
+If you are using an API that uses callbacks instead of Promises, you could [promisify](https://nodejs.org/api/util.html#util_util_promisify_original) it.

 ## Install